 I began compiling notes on a few missing persons and unexplained death cases.
 I kept seeing that word – unexplained.
 Everything up to that point had been based in observation and documentation.
 As an insurance investigator, I noted that the truth – how the accident actually happened – existed independently from those who observed it.
 One person had sun in their eyes.
 Another person was looking down, and only saw the aftermath after they heard the collision.
 Both drivers thought they had a green light.
 I pulled signal timing charts and confirmed the signals were working properly on that day, and there’s no way they both had the green light.
 Eventually, after interviewing witnesses, drivers, passengers, and pedestrians, I had a pretty good picture of what probably occurred.
 But what if the story had no logical conclusion?

 I base my life and my beliefs around what I can observe and replicate.
 What I really needed to find was something that existed outside of those rules.
 And in this “I can’t believe I’m looking into this” moment, I started looking at videos of what were believed to be ghosts.
 Most were blurry or grainy.
 Some could have been a shadow or the wind.
 But I found enough information on the internet about these unexplained cases that my interest was piqued.
 This.
 This was the error in the code I was looking for.
-I started accumulating information and titled my project Hahnting, a play on my last name.

 But it’s not enough to observe and document.
 I wanted to share.
 I picked up photography as a means of documenting and sharing things that mattered to me.
 And I started creating graphics to explain what I was thinking or feeling.

-I am a licensed Private Investigator with an interest in iPhone optimization and paranormal research.
+I am a licensed Private Investigator with an interest in iPhone optimization and unusual research.
 I’m fascinated by the code and mechanics that make things work.
 Share this path with me.
 Maybe I can help you find a piece of information or a lost relative.
 Maybe we can shred a bad video or sit in awe while watching a good video for the 93rd time.
 Maybe you like a photo I took, or a graphic I made hit home.

-However you got here, welcome.
+However you got here, welcome!